nabormendonca/gpt-4v-enade-cs-2021/questions/q05-eng.md

 ---

+**Identified challenge categories / error types**

+**Logical Reasoning / Incorrect Algorithmic Reasoning**: the model failed to correctly simulate the execution of the function `buildHeap`, leading to an incorrect answer.

+---

 **Expert evaluation of ChatGPT-4 Vision's first response based on the response standard**

 a) Incorrect answer (ChatGPT-4 Vision produced an incorrect arrangement according to the response standard): 0.0/5.0 scores